kingzamzon/docs/docs/sdk/authentication/session-sigs/intro.md

     },
 });
 ```
-All functions for generating session signatures will try to create a session key for you and store it in the local storage.
+When a `storageProvider` is added to the `LitNodeClient` instance, all functions for generating session signatures will try to create a session keypair for you and store it in the local storage.

 The session keypair can also be generated with the `generateSessionKeyPair()` function.
-Doing this enables you to pass the generated session key as the optional `sessionKey` parameter when generating session signatures.
+Doing this enables you to pass the generated session keypair as the optional `sessionKey` parameter when generating session signatures.

-If you do not provide an instance of `LocalStorage` as the `provider`, then new session keys will be generated every time you run this code instead of one set of keys being reused.
+If an instance of `LocalStorage` is not provided as the `storageProvider`, a new session keypair will be generated each time the code runs, instead of reusing a single set of keys.

 ### Resources you can Request

-You can pass an array of `resourceAbilityRequests` to the above functions, which will be presented to the user in the SIWE message - read more [here](resources-and-abilities) about Lit resources and abilities.
+You can pass an array of `resourceAbilityRequests` to any of the functions that generate session signatures.
+These will be presented to the user in the SIWE message - read more [here](resources-and-abilities) about Lit resources and abilities.
 The resources and abilities requested by the session key must be narrower or equal to the capabilities granted to it per the session capability object specified in the inner `AuthSig`.

 When session capability objects are omitted from functions generating session signatures, the SDK will generate a session capability object with **wildcard permissions against all of the resources in that category by default**, i.e. ability to perform operations against all access control conditions.
 This should only be done when debugging, as allowing unspecified access control conditions is a security vulnerability.
 Read more [here](capability-objects) about how to create custom session capability objects.

-#### Node Address

-The `nodeAddress` will be different for each node, which means that, for a 30-node network, the SDK will generate 30 different `sig` and `signedMessage` parameters.

 <FeedbackComponent/>